flemm0/PM_566/01-assignment/README.md

 10% of the data in 2019 lie between concentration levels of 14.2 and 120.9.
 Additionally, the maximum 2.5 concentration observation is less than half that of the 2004 data.
 This is plausible due to increase of effort to reduce air pollution levels.

-The EPA standard for PM 2.5 concentration post-1997 is 65 ug/m3 and was
-lowered to 35 ug/m3 since 2006.
+For example, the EPA standard for PM 2.5 concentration post-1997 was 65 ug/m3 and was lowered to 35 ug/m3 since 2006.

 The negative PM 2.5 concentration levels pose a problem for answering the question and will be removed later on.